 Immediately following the announcement, users expressed tempered enthusiasm, believing developers will enjoy digging through the code and finding ways to improve its use as an authentication tool, but also wondering if there's a catch.
 Some openly questioned whether this was more of a marketing ploy to help Sun seed more products and visibility in the marketplace since releasing WebSSO, to now be known as Open Source Web Single Sign-On, to a broader audience could also help push other ID management tools in its arsenal.

 Loiacono emphasized during his session that Santa Clara,Calif.-based Sun wasn't dropping its proprietary rights because the technology, part of its Java System Access Manager software, had lost its value.
-"This is a revenue-generating product for Sun,"
+"This is a revenue-generating product for Sun," he said.
+"This is no different than what we did with Solaris.
+It's from the same tap."

 To gain a competitive edge against the Linux and Windows operating systems, Sun last month announced it would turn over code from its Solaris operating system to the open source community.
 OpenSolaris includes the core OS, system libraries and commands.
 The software giant followed that feat by forking over code for its Java System Application Server Platform Edition 9.0 and the Java System Enterprise Server Bus (ESB) at the recent JavaOne conference.